OWASP/CheatSheetSeries/cheatsheets/Key_Management_Cheat_Sheet.md

 ### Cryptographic Module Topics

-According to `NIST SP800-133`, cryptographic modules are the set of hardware, software, and/or firmware that implements security functions (including cryptographic algorithms and key generation) and is contained within a cryptographic module boundary to provide protection of the keys.
+According to `NIST SP 800-133`, cryptographic modules are the set of hardware, software, and/or firmware that implements security functions (including cryptographic algorithms and key generation) and is contained within a cryptographic module boundary to provide protection of the keys.

 ## Key Management Lifecycle Best Practices